I2-MinusONE/I2-CRM-Wiki/authorization/update_role.md

     "success": "The role was updated.",
     "role": {
         "id": "Modified Role ID",
-        // other role fields with modified data, user_ids, permissioms...
+        // other role fields with modified data, users, permissioms...
     }
 }
 ```